Preole/bbm/doc/README.txt

 BakaBakaMark README
 ===================

+**Currently Defunct: Do not use**

 A short comprehensive guide to the Lightweight Markup Language (LML), BakaBakaMark, and its compiler.
-It can be installed as a javascript library or a command-line application for generating complete HTML documents under node.js.
+It can be installed as a javascript library for generating complete HTML documents under node.js.